Symphony in Effect

-Symphony in Effect is the debut album of Canadian rapper Maestro Fresh-Wes, released in 1989 on Attic/LMR Records.
+Symphony in Effect is the debut album by Canadian rapper Maestro Fresh-Wes, released in 1989 on Attic/LMR Records.
 In Canada, the album was certified platinum and was the second-best selling Cancon album in Canada of 1990.
 It remains one of the best-selling Canadian hip hop albums of all time.
 The first single "Let Your Backbone Slide" became the first hit single in Canadian hip hop history, and appeared on Billboard's Hot Rap Singles chart.
 A second single, "Drop the Needle", was released in 1990.

 Background

 After making his radio debut on Toronto's CKLN in 1983, Maestro formed the Vision Crew with Ebony MC.
 The duo opened for hip-hop acts such as Public Enemy, Ice-T, and Beastie Boys before breaking up in 1987.
 Originally known as Melody MC, he changed his alias to Maestro Fresh-Wes in 1988 and released the independent demos You Can't Stop Us Now and "I'm Showin' You", which featured his new DJ, LTD. The next year, he performed at the New Music Seminar in New York City, where he walked away with a record deal with independent label LeFrak-Moelis Records (LMR).
 Later that year, he released Symphony in Effect which included "I'm Showin' You" and "Just Swingin'", featuring his friend Ebony MC.
 Maestro's manager Farley Flex also made an appearance on the track "LTD's on the Wheel(s) of Fortune".